CalilDrissi/dev-reports/Progression of studies and projects types.md

 ### Progression of studies in software development technology stacks & software Dev Fields:

+1. Planning the Project
-1. Planning Project (Define it, Content Selection, UI Design, tasks breakdown, time estimation and allocation)
+	1. (Define it, Content Selection, UI Design, tasks breakdown, time estimation and allocation)
-	1. **Standarized Process for each type of projects ( different plan based on type):
+	2. **Standarized Process for each type of projects ( different plan based on type):
 		1. website Front end
 			1. landing page
 			2. cms theme